combinatorist/resume/resume-tim-eccleston.md

   - Helped negotiate short and long term improvements to our "Core Analytics" metrics
   - Researched and developed backend analytics for our "axialRISE" product MVP
   - Created Data Science Roadmap to build from basic data collection up to Machine Learning
-  - Worked with pharmacist on early research into predicting Opioid Overdoses
+  - Worked with a pharmacist expert on predictive Opioid Overdose Model

 ## Personal Break
 (Marriage, honeymoon, and moving: May 2015 - August 2015)